msse-chem-280-2024/msse-chem-280-2024.github.io/final-project.md

 - Increasing the number of steps with a constant number of particles or
 - Increasing the number of particles while maintaining a consistent number of steps.

+This will involve running 3 versions of code for 3 conditions each, with each data point being an average of 3 trials (27 simulation runs!).

 After obtaining your timing data, make a plot or multiple plots showcasing your average timing results.
 Address the following questions in your assessment:

 - Which version is the fastest?